creativegs/transact_pro/README.md

   ACCOUNT_3D: "CS01", # default routing string of Account to be used for 3D transactions
   ACCOUNT_NON3D: "CS02", # default routing string of Account to be used for non-3D transactions
   ACCOUNT_RECURRING: "CS03", # default routing string of Account to be used for recurring payment execution
+  LOOSENED_VALIDATIONS: false, # set to true if you have arranged a custom subset of parameters to be sufficient for SMS requests.
+Disables mandation of these fields:
+  # name_on_card: {mandatory: false, format: NAME_ON_CARD},
+  # street: {mandatory: false, format: STREET},
+  # zip: {mandatory: false, format: ZIP},
+  # city: {mandatory: false, format: CITY},
+  # country: {mandatory: false, format: COUNTRY},
+  # state: {mandatory: false, format: STATE},
+  # phone: {mandatory: false, format: PHONE},

   # The gem has the environment-specific endpoint uris in defaults,
   # you may only need this if the domains used by TransactPro suddenly change